-The Clery Act requires schools to publish an annual report by October 1st that contains the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities.
-The statistics are also broken down geographically into public property" such as streets and sidewalks adjacent to the campus.
+The Clery Act requires schools to publish an annual report by October 1st that contains 3 years worth of campus crime statistics.
+Each school must disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities.
+The statistics are also broken down geographically into "on campus," "non-campus residential facilities," other non-campus buildings, or "on public property" such as streets and sidewalks adjacent to the campus.